PsiGuy500/Playground/README.md

 # Cool-Codes
-This repository contains some code such as calculator programs as well as some other fun ones (All in Python).
-The files named after mathematicians are primarily codes regarding elementary machine learning and data science.
+This repository contains calculator programs, elementary machine learning and data science programs, and some other fun ones (All in Python).